 The infamous Stanley Roper was the quintessential old-fashioned nightmare landlord who always stuck his finger where it didn’t belong.
 Literally.
 Unpleasantly.
 But Mr. Roper also brought a lot of ridiculous humor completely unique to his character through quick banter and the ability to break the fourth wall.
 Sadly, he eyed beachgoers more than his poor, frustrated wife, but they still enjoyed a lovely…platonic relationship.

-Fortunately, Normal Fell got to tap into his experience as Mr. McCleery in The Graduate to capture Roper’s hard-nosed attitude.
+Fortunately, Norman Fell got to tap into his experience as Mr. McCleery in The Graduate to capture Roper’s hard-nosed attitude.
 Also, his acting skills helped the Three’s Company cast branch out into new series.
-Fell continued the role in The Ropers, for a short while under a contract that would put him back on the original show if the spinoff failed to make one season.
-The Ropers went on long enough Fell ended up replaced among the Three’s Company cast.
-Mr. Roper ended up one of his biggest roles but Fell stayed busy acting right until his death at the age of 74 in 1998.
+Fell continued the role in The Ropers for a short while under a contract that would put him back on the original show if the spinoff failed to make one season.
+The Ropers went on long enough for Fell to end up replaced among the Three’s Company cast.
+Mr. Roper ended up one of his biggest roles, but Fell stayed busy acting right until his death at the age of 74 in 1998.

 Actress Audra Lindley’s career started slowly in the ’40s, with her not landing a big break until the ’60s through her five-year stint as manipulative Aunt Liz Matthews on the soap opera Another World.
 In more recent years, sitcom viewers can recognize her in Friends where she played Phoebe Buffay’s grandma.
 She too kept acting right to the end, with her last appearance coming as Cybill Shepherd’s mother in the show, Cybill.
 She ultimately passed away in 1997 at the age of 79.
 Rest in peace, Mrs. Roper.

 All this worked because with Mr. Furley’s entrance, comedic genius Don Knotts joined the cast of Three’s Company.
 With his experience and Mr. Ritter’s slapstick, this already goofy show became even sillier.
-Even before joining Three’s Company, Knotts won 5 Emmy Awards as the bumbling Barney Fife on The Andy Griffith Show.
-Later in the ’80s, he’d reunite with Griffith for 17 episodes of Matlock.
+Even before joining Three’s Company, Knotts won five Emmy Awards as the bumbling Barney Fife on The Andy Griffith Show.
+Later in the ’80s, he’d reunite with Griffith in the recurring role of Les “Ace” Calhoun in seasons 3-6 of Matlock.
 Knotts didn’t know when to stop bringing the comedy, to the point he even caused his own daughter to burst out laughing…while he was on his deathbed.
 A quiet end to a stellar career came to Knotts in 2006 at the age of 81.
 But he shines on with a Hollywood Walk of Fame star awarded to him in 2000.

 Even Christmas comes to an end, so when Christmas “Chrissy” Snow left Apartment 201, the show needed a new character to fill the void.
 That came in the form of one Ms. Cindy Snow, who also filled the ditzy airhead archetype.
 This worked in the show’s favor since some of Chrissy’s lines proved general enough they could go to other characters.
 However, both Chrissy and especially Cindy drew some criticisms, despite Chrissy’s charm.
 By the time Cindy came, viewers didn’t quite want another silly, foolish female blonde trope, so she too ended up leaving the cast of Three’s Company.

 So, after staying with the show through seasons five and six (1980–82), Jenilee Harrison departed and found new success with a recurring role on Dallas.
-Harrison hasn’t acted since 2002 but that doesn’t mean she’s not been seen on screen.
+Harrison hasn’t acted since the 2002 TV movie The Power, but that doesn’t mean she’s not been seen on screen.
 If you’ve been swayed into buying an AB Flex or an Ultimate Chopper, that might be thanks to her commercials.
-Today, married at 62 to an LA Chiropractor, she’s enjoying the fruits of all her labors.
+Today, married at 63 to an L.A.
+Chiropractor, she’s enjoying the fruits of all her labors.

 In response to some criticisms over their “dumb blonde” stereotype characters, Three’s Company brought registered nurse Terri Alden to the cast.
 Yes, Terri had blonde hair, but the similarities to Chrissy and Cindy stopped there.
 She was a studious intellect, dedicated to her job.
 Similar to the Ropers, she also helped expand the Three’s Company Universe.
 Look out, MCU!
-The plotline between her, Jack, and Victoria actually helped spawn the sequel Three’s a Crowd.
+The plotline between her, Jack, and Victoria Bradford (Mary Cadorette) actually helped spawn the spinoff series, Three’s a Crowd.

-Following her time with the show, Priscilla Barnes went on to appear in Timothy Dalton‘s 1998 Bond film, License to Kill.
+Following her time with the show, Priscilla Barnes went on to appear in Timothy Dalton‘s 1998 James Bond film, License to Kill.
 Even more recently she played Magda in Jane the Virgin, a role she kept for five years.
-Now, in her mid-60s, she’s still very active in the entertainment world.
+Now, 67, she’s still very active in the entertainment world.

 His actor, Richard Kline, enjoyed a three-episode stint on Maude as Tuggy McKenna.
 Following this and his time spent on nearly half of Three’s Company, Kline became a regular across numerous TV shows.
-His most recent credit puts him as Judge Angioli on the show Blue Bloods.
-At 76, he acts both on stage and on screen, including the 2020 film Love, Weddings and Other Disasters Starring Diane Keaton.
+His most recent credits puts him as Judge Angioli on the show Blue Bloods and an appearance in 2021 on the series The Resident.
+At 77, he acts both on stage and on screen, including the 2020 film Love, Weddings and Other Disasters starring Diane Keaton.
 Be sure to check it out!